daniloalalmeida-dev/daniloalalmeida-dev/README.md

 ## 👋 Olá!
 I’m Danilo Almeida.
 - 👀 I’m interested in software development for web and mobile.
-- 🌱 I’m currently learning NodeJs, TypeScript, JavaScript and its frameworks.
+- 🌱 I’m currently learning JavaScript, TypeScript, NodeJS, focused in React Native and JS.
 - 💞️ I’m looking to collaborate on Open Source projects and Web developments ideas.
 - 📫 You can to reach me: